Michael O’Neill 1953-2018

-Above all, Michael lived for his love of poetry and he had a tremendous gift for talking about the intricacies of poetic form and poetic dynamics.
-His keynote lectures, conference presentations, and poetry readings always conveyed the passion and the intellectual engagement of a superb reader at work.
+Off the page, Michael had a wonderful gift for elucidating the intricacies of poetic form and poetic dynamics.
+His keynote lectures, conference papers, and poetry readings always conveyed the passion and the intellectual engagement of a superb close reader at work.
 His handouts, sometimes on A3 paper to accommodate his many quotations properly, and often consisting of various collated pages, were legendary.
 They were treasure-troves of pleasure and interest, juxtaposing lines of Shelley, Wordsworth, or Keats, with verse by Bishop, Stevens, Clampitt.
-Time and again he resorted to close reading, recharging mostly canonical texts with freshness and vigour, making them new through interactive interpretive engagement.
-He never pushed a poem into a rigid interpretation of his own making; instead, he managed to let the poem do the talking, acting as a mediator for the various sounds, techniques, and formal configurations which constitute meaning.
-One would always want to revisit the poems Michael had just talked about.
+Always he resorted to close reading, charging mostly canonical texts with renewed life, making them new through interactive interpretive engagement.
+He never forced a poem into a rigid interpretation of his own making; instead, he allowed the poem itself to do the talking, acting as a mediator for the various sounds, techniques, and formal configurations that make up meaning.

 Michael O’Neill, reading from Return of the Gift at the Keats Foundation Conference in May 2018.